ardoco/ardoco.github.io/README.md

 - [Paper at ICSE 2024](./c/icse24): "**Recovering Trace Links Between Software Documentation And Code**" by Jan Keim, Sophie Corallo, Dominik Fuchß, Tobias Hey, Tobias Telge, and Anne Koziolek
 - [Paper at ICSA 2023 with additional presentation at SE24](./c/icsa23): "**Detecting Inconsistencies in Software Architecture Documentation Using Traceability Link Recovery**" by Jan Keim, Sophie Corallo, Dominik Fuchß, and Anne Koziolek
 - [Paper at ECSA 2021](./c/ecsa21): "**Trace Link Recovery for Software Architecture Documentation**" by Jan Keim, Sophie Corallo, Dominik Fuchß, Claudius Kocher, Janek Speit and Anne Koziolek
+- [Poster with the initial idea](./InitialPoster.md) from the ICSA2019 NEMI track.